Sodomy law: Madagascar

+Malta

+Same-sex sexual activity has been legal in Malta since January 1973.
+The age of consent is equal regardless of sexual orientation or gender at 16 years of age.

+The Marshall Islands

+Homosexuality was decriminalized in the Marshall Islands in 2005.

 Mauritius

-Consensual sodomy was decriminalized by the Supreme Court of Mauritius in a decision dated 4 October 2023, which found that the criminal code provision banning sodomy was unconstitutional.
-Same-sex intercourse between women was never illegal.
+Consensual sodomy was decriminalized by the Supreme Court of Mauritius in a decision dated 4 October 2023.

 Previously, Section 250(1) of the Mauritius Criminal Code of 1838 held that "Any person who is guilty of the crime of sodomy ... shall be liable to penal servitude for a term not exceeding 5 years."
 Under the Supreme Court's 2023 judgement, the section should "be read so as to exclude such consensual acts from [its] ambit."

+Mexico

+Mexico decriminalized same-sex sexual acts in 1871.

+Micronesia

+Homosexuality was decriminalized in Micronesia in 1982.